BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 BigCommerce's free 'Vault Bright' and 'Vault Natural' themes

-BigCommerce’s free ‘Vault Bright’ and ‘Vault Natural’ themes — are we really talking about two different themes here, or just different colour schemes?
+BigCommerce’s free ‘Vault Bright’ and ‘Vault Natural’ themes — are we really talking about two different themes here, or just different color schemes?

 Ultimately from a design point of view I prefer the aesthetics of the free Shopify themes; they look a bit slicker and are more distinct from each other in appearance, too.